Attention Deficit and Hyperactivity Disorder (ADHD) and Autistic Spectrum Disorder / Condition (ASD / ASC) – Guidance for Medical Referees

 14. What medication, if any, is required and is it sedating in the individual?

-If the consultant’s / GP’s report is favorable, there is no clear contraindication to diving, the candidate’s medication (if any) is stable and they are not suffering any side effects that could interfere with diving or have potential side effects that may be exacerbated by exposure to increased pressure such as sedation, narcosis or arrhythmias, then for new divers the Diving Medical Referee can consider certifying for supervised pool based training only initially.
+2. The candidate’s medication (if any) is stable and they are not suffering any side effects that could interfere with diving or have potential side effects that may be exacerbated by exposure to increased pressure such as sedation, narcosis or arrhythmias.

-If this report is favourable then an open water medical certificate can be considered.
 Further progress through diver training may need to be undertaken with more support than average to ensure safe diving practice, including assessing ability to cope with stress and to behave in such a way as to not compromise the safety of other divers.
-However, as the diver becomes more experienced and there is more evidence of there being no issues in some cases the diver may not needed repeated assessments by a Medical Referee and page 3 be marked as fit to dive indefinitely unless there is a change in the applicant’s medical condition or medication/treatment (the form provides for this on page 3).
+As the diver becomes more experienced these issues are less likely to be a problem.
+As with all divers, even those with no medical issues, the instructor would not allow them to proceed to open water training until there were no safety concerns.
+A Medical Referee may be able to indicate on page 3 of the UKDMC Recreational Diver Medical Declaration form that the certification is valid indefinitely unless there is a change in the applicant’s medical condition or medication/treatment (the form provides for this on page 3).
 Hence annual medicals are unlikely to be needed as some divers fear.

 References: